-People with hyperthyroidism have a higher risk of developing further serious health conditions.
-The life expectancy of someone with hyperthyroidism may depend on whether and how they develop those conditions, such as heart failure and the inability of the heart to pump adequately.
+People with hyperthyroidism have a higher risk of developing further serious health conditions, such as cardiovascular and kidney disease.
+A person’s life expectancy may depend on whether and how they develop those conditions.

 Someone with hyperthyroidism has an overactive thyroid gland that makes excessive amounts of thyroid hormone.

 If an individual with the condition does not have serious complications, treatment is effective in managing symptoms and producing positive outcomes.
 In contrast, people who develop a rare complication known as thyroid storm have a death rate of about

 This article discusses the life expectancy of a person with hyperthyroidism, including how the condition affects the body and how it poses a serious threat to health.
 It also examines thyroid storm, the prognosis for Graves’ disease, and treatment options.

 Data on the exact life expectancy of someone with hyperthyroidism are not available.
 That said, a